Index To All Six Sections

 "Then I saw a great white throne and Him who sat upon it, from whose presence earth and heaven fled away, and no place was found for them",

-Much of Revelation is not meant to be taken literally.
-This verse like many other in the Psalms paints a picture of God's majesty so overwhelming that even the planets cannot stand before Him.
+In keeping with the reast of the book, Revelation 20:11 paints a picture of God's majesty so overwhelming that even the planets cannot stand before Him.
 Saying the earth and heaven "fled" before God is dramatization.

 Zephaniah 1:2-3, 18